hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 kubectl create namespace <insert-namespace-name-here>
 ```

-**4.2** Add a label to it, same as that you have used for clusterSPIFFEID.
+**4.2** Add a lable to it, using the same one that you have used for the clusterSPIFFEID.

 ```shellsession
 kubectl label namespaces <namespace_name> spiffe.io/spire-managed-identity=true